0verk1ll/Tech-Advice/SecurityTips.md

 ## 1. Keep Software Updated

 When companies find out about security problems in their software, they release updates to fix those problems.
-Whenever security updates com out, you should update as soon as possible.
+Whenever security updates come out, you should update as soon as possible.

 If you don't update your apps and devices, criminals can use the unfixed security problems to break into your device and steal your data.